Superalgos/Superalgos/README.md

 ## How Algorithms Work

-Bots mission is—in essence—creating _products_ that others can consume.
-To do this, they run _processes_ which produce and store _data sets_.
+Bots' mission is—in essence—creating _products_ that others can consume.
+To do this, they run _processes_ that produce and store _data sets_.

 Each bot may have several processes, and processes don't necessarily have a one-to-one relationship with products.
 That is, a product can be the result of the work of one or more processes.

 Bot processes run when called by the corresponding task and stop when they finish the task at hand, to wake up again after the interval defined in the bot's configuration file.

-The data sets processes create are the actual _output_ of bots which are stored in the file system.
+The data sets processes create are the actual _output_ of bots, and are stored in the file system.
 But processes also produce and store a second valuable piece of information: _status reports_.

 Status reports serve as temporal annotations that bots read every time they are called by the app to know what was done in the previous run and what the state of affairs is at present.
 Status reports are dynamic, and they change constantly, with updates after every single run of the associated process.

 ### Dependencies

-We established that bots produce products for others to consume.
-This _others_ include other algorithms, meaning that bots usually depend on the data sets produced by other bots.
+We established that bots produce products for others to consume. _Others_ include other algorithms, meaning that bots usually depend on the data sets produced by other bots.
 We call these _data dependencies_, which are declared on each bot configuration file.

 Bots consume their own status report and they might as well consume status reports from other algorithms.
 We call these _status dependencies_, which are too declared in each bot configuration file.